Donald Trump's last 7 days are just mind-bogglingly bad

 fired resigns.

 Saturday 9/30: Trump, at his Bedminster, New Jersey golf club for the weekend, was up early -- and on Twitter.
-His first target was Yulin Cruz -- the San Juan mayor.
-"The Mayor of San Juan, who was very complimentary only a few days ago, has now been told by the Democrats that you must be nasty to Trump," he tweeted just after 7 am.
+His first target was Yulín Cruz -- the San Juan mayor.
+"The Mayor of San Juan, who was very complimentary only a few days ago, has now been told by the Democrats that you must be nasty to Trump," he tweeted just after 7 a.m.
 Trump then turned to his favorite subject, the news media, to blame them for allegedly hurting the Puerto Rico response efforts.
 "Fake News CNN and NBC are going out of their way to disparage our great First Responders as a way to 'get Trump.'
 Not fair to FR or effort!," he tweeted.
 He followed that tweet up with this one: "The Fake News Networks are working overtime in Puerto Rico doing their best to take the spirit away from our soldiers and first R's.
 Shame!"
-Trump did all of that before 8 am on the east coast.
+Trump did all of that before 8 a.m. on the East Coast.